-- Onsite Usage Use by any individual who is a member of an approved research team and is physically present using an EMSL capability to conduct research at any time during the reservation. - Remote Usage Use by any individual who is a member of an approved research team and has been granted authority by the principal investigator to participate remotely in experimental planning (including remote operation of instrumentation/computing hardware or engaging with EMSL staff on sample submission/delivery), execution, and data analysis. - Note: For reporting purposes, selecting remote usage will automatically include all team members who qualify under the user definition. - Capability Development Time allocated on a resource to develop a new capability or enhance an existing capability.
-Capability development activities may require extended booking of the instrument.
+- On-site Usage Use by any individual who is a member of an approved research team and is physically present using an EMSL capability to conduct research at any time during the reservation. - Remote Usage Use by any individual who is a member of an approved research team and has been granted authority by the PI to participate remotely in experimental planning (including remote operation of instrumentation/computing hardware or engaging with EMSL staff on sample submission/delivery), execution, and data analysis. - Note: For reporting purposes, selecting remote usage will automatically include all team members who qualify under the user definition. - Resource Owner Usage Organizations that own a percentage of an instrument that resides in EMSL may authorize scientists to utilize their portion of available time.
+No proposal is necessary to access the instrument in this manner, but this type of usage needs to be documented under the "Resource Owner" category in the reservation tool.

-- EMSL Staff Time, Planned Use during instrument Core hours by any individual under an EMSL Staff Time project in NEXUS. - Note: Participants recording use on EMSL Staff Time projects will not be counted as users. - EMSL Staff Time, Unplanned Use outside of instrument core hours or when the instrument is idle during core hours due to late cancellation or unscheduled time by users. - Note: The time recorded will be included in the "In Use" totals but will not go against the percent of time allocated to staff under the Utilization Policy.
+- Capability Development Time allocated on a resource to develop a new capability or enhance an existing capability.
+Capability development activities may require extended booking of the instrument. - EMSL Staff Time, Planned Use during instrument core hours by any individual under an EMSL Staff Time project in NEXUS. - Note: Participants recording use on EMSL Staff Time projects will not be counted as users. - EMSL Staff Time, Unplanned Use outside instrument core hours or when the instrument is idle during core hours because of late cancellation or unscheduled time by users. - Note: The time recorded will be included in the "In Use" totals but will not go against the percentage of time allocated to staff under the Utilization Policy.